 How to Draft a Prenup You Never Plan to Use

-You’re engaged, planning your wedding, and ready to start your future together… but, not so fast.
-There is still one important piece of business that you need to address before you can begin celebrating and planning your future.
+You’re engaged, planning your wedding, and ready to start your future together.
+However, there is one important piece of business that you should address before celebrating and planning your future.

 Drafting a Prenup

 The prenuptial agreement lawyers of Petrelli Previtera believe that it is important to negotiate and execute a fair and legally binding prenuptial agreement with the person you love before other things get in the way.
 In order to do so, it is important that:

 A court is unlikely to uphold a prenup that is blatantly one-sided and that does not account for the interests of both parties.
 In other words, the agreement is less likely to be challenged in the first place if it is fair.
 A publication in the New York Law Journal discussed this requirement, noting that many statutes require the prenuptial agreement be “fair and reasonable at the time of the making of the agreement and … not unconscionable at the time of entry of final judgment.”

 The court will presume that both parties understand the terms of the agreement before signing it.
 So, each party should have independent legal counsel review the proposal.
 If both partners are represented by lawyers, then both of their interests will be protected.
 It is often acceptable for one spouse to pay for the other’s legal representation.
 If this is the case, it may be wise to include some language within the document stating that the recipient chose his or her counsel and was satisfied with the provided representation.

 3. All the details that are important to you are included in the agreement.